Recognition as an Indigenous Australian category

 Extended Pathways

-The Bachelor of Arts (Extended), Bachelor of Science (Extended), and Diploma in General Studies (Extended) are available to Aboriginal and Torres Strait Islander students who do not meet the entry requirements for the Bachelor of Arts, Bachelor of Science, or Diploma in General Studies.
+The Bachelor of Science (Extended), and Diploma in General Studies (Extended) are available to Aboriginal and Torres Strait Islander students who do not meet the standard for the Bachelor of Science, or Diploma in General Studies.

 Bachelor of Science (Extended)